 Nobody falls harder than a hero.
-Think of all the heroes who have let us down.
+Think of all the heroes who are real people that have let us down.
 Tiger Woods, Oscar Pistorius, Hansie Cronje, OJ Simpson, Lance Armstrong – the list goes on and on.
 I am deliberately excluding politicians; a blog post only has so much space.

 Focus Mia, this is a writing blog.
 So yes, to the writing.
 What do these people have to do with creating characters?

 All characters change.
 This is non-negotiable.
 At the end of the book, your character must have experienced growth or change.
 A good writer understands that this is gradual.
 You can’t add a paragraph at the end of the book explaining his new mind-set.
 We don’t change overnight.
 Neither should our characters.